AFSC-Genetics/Salmon_Run_Timing/scripts/SalmonRunTiming_Manuscript.md

 fourspp_esrb_top5_ibs_input.txt
 ```

-Upload the files to Slurm Manager and use as input bamslists in the following
-shells.
+The final subsetted IBS matrices to produce NJ trees were calculated with

 ``` bash
 top5_lrrc9_fourspp_ibs.sh
 top5_esrb_fourspp_ibs.sh
 ```

-Plot Trees in R for both *lrrc9* and *esrb*.
+Trees were then plotted in in R for both *lrrc9* and *esrb* with ggtree

 ``` r
 Figure4_AlleleNJTree.R